DeanForeman/deanforeman.github.io/_posts/2026-07-04-independence.md

 Independence
 ---

+_“History had a slow pulse; humans calculated in years while it calculated in generations.
+Perhaps this was the beginning of the beginning.”
+Arthur Koestler, **Darkness at Noon**, 1940_

 In April, I started a creative writing project, a blog, if you will.
 The choice was the synthesis of millions upon millions of stimuli over the course of my life, though, most immediately, it was inspired by my reading of Mary Roach’s _Stiff_, Lindy West’s _The Witches are Coming_, Michelle Alexander’s _The New Jim Crow_, and a revisit to _Fahrenheit 451_ by Ray Bradbury.
 I was restless.